crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 ### Checking if a Game is Running

-Game.isRunning() will return true if the game is running an false if not.
+Game.isRunning() will return true if the game is running and false if not.

 Example: